A Complete Guide to Sample Size Re-estimation

 Document in protocol and SAP

-Write the SSR procedure, interim fraction, cap, and decision rules into the protocol and SAP using precise statistical language (see Section VIII below).
+Write the SSR procedure, interim fraction, cap, and decision rules into the protocol and SAP using precise statistical language (see Section IX below).

 SSR is a powerful tool, but it is not appropriate in every situation: